 - High Winds - Can eventually result in blizzards, high wind chill temperatures and poor visibility

 - Avoid driving in bad weather conditions.
 If you must drive check all travel conditions and/or wait to set out once the weather has improved.
-Also make sure someone else is aware of where your going, your travel route and expected time of arrival.
-If your already driving and weather conditions deteriorate pull over (ensure you have adequate fuel) and allow the weather to improve
+Also make sure someone else is aware of where you're going, your travel route and expected time of arrival.
+If you're already driving and weather conditions deteriorate pull over (ensure you have adequate fuel) and allow the weather to improve

 - Be well rested, alert, sober and always wear a seatbelt